hermonochy/Rescueland/The Timeline of Resueland History.md

 ## 2 ADOTR: The Launch of the First Spaceship

 Rescueland successfully launched its first spaceship, intended for scientific exploration of the multiverse beyond its home planet.
+In the lead-up to the launch, a mock mission was conducted to test the vessel's systems, during which a critical malfunction nearly derailed the launch.
+The crisis led to emergency meetings among engineers and leaders that resulted in innovative safety protocols.

 ## 4 ADOTR: The First Successful Entry of Another Multiverse